 Sephora is a very special place in Paris for me for the simple reason that I always found myself here to purchase my mother a perfume unique to Paris.

-Back in the late 1990's Sephora was just starting and Paris was their flagship store.
+And yes, there are Sephora's everywhere in the US, but back in the late 1990's Sephora was just starting and Paris was their flagship store.
 I had never seen a Sephora in the states and of course since early 2000 you can find a Sephora in just about every major city in the states as well as worldwide.

 I love their cosmetics, you can find just about every make available at department stores.
 Their perfume section is wonderful and here in Paris you can find scents made by Guerlain and others that are only marketed in Paris.
 I would always make a special fragrance purchase for my beloved mom.